-- i) Land at Crossways, as shown on the Proposals Map, will provide for a comprehensive mixed-use development to include new homes, local community facilities and at least 83.5ha of employment land.
-Crossways will have a significant level of growth over the plan period.
-This will include at least 7.2ha of employment land and between 1,200 to 1,500 new homes on land shown on the proposals map, through the development of: - land to the north (to be developed primarily for housing with some small scale employment and community uses), - land to the south east (to be developed for a mix of housing, employment and community uses), and - land to the south-west (to be developed for employment uses as a key employment site).

-reen

-ii) The development will be required to mitigate any adverse effects upon internationally designated heathlandsprovide large scale alternative natural green space and related measures to avoid any additional increase in recreational pressure on the European Heathland Sites.

-ii)iii) The development will be required to incorporate measures to secure effective avoidance and mitigation of any potential adverse effect of additional nutrient loading upon the Poole Harbour internationally designated sites.

-iii) The development will deliver highway improvements necessary for the development to go ahead.
-The amount of housing, jobs and community infrastructure will be balanced as far as practicable.
-Any development that would undermine the delivery of key infrastructure needed for this level of growth will not be permitted.

--a

-Comment [A24]: 12.2 A

-- iv) The use of district heating networks will be examined and if practicable made a requirement of the development. - The site should be developed ment will be guided by in accordance with a comprehensive masterplan for the village prepared by West Dorset District Council working in conjunction with Crossways Parish Council, adjoining parish councils, Dorset County Council, Purbeck District Council, Moreton Parish Council, Owermoigne Parish Council, Knightsford Group Parish Council and the Warmwell Parish Meeting Network Rail and the local community, and agreed by West Dorset District Council.
+- i) Land at Crossways, as shown on the Proposals Map, will provide for a comprehensive mixed-use development to include new homes, local community facilities and at least 3.5ha of employment land. - ii) The development will be required to mitigate any adverse effects upon internationally designated heathlands. - iii) The development will be required to incorporate measures to secure effective avoidance and mitigation of any potential adverse effect of additional nutrient loading upon the Poole Harbour internationally designated sites. - iv) The development will deliver highway improvements necessary for the development to go ahead.
+The site should be developed in accordance with a comprehensive masterplan for the village prepared in conjunction with Crossways Parish Council, adjoining parish councils, Dorset County Council, Purbeck District Council, Network Rail and the local community, and agreed by West Dorset District Council.
 In order to address sustainable development issues, the masterplan will need to be subject to a sustainability assessment, such as a BREEAM Communities Assessment, carried out by a suitably qualified assessor.
-The masterplan will include detailed guidance on need to be subject to a BREEAM for Communities Assessment from a licensed assessor, in order to address sustainable development issues.
-The masterplan should ensure that:

-There is an appropriate mix and layout of uses in each area, including community facilities within the village and there is adequate provision of the layout secures opportunities to provide improved access and recreational use and promote biodiversity within a network of spaces.
-This will include the provision and location of Suitable Alternative Natural Green Space (SANGS).
+The masterplan should ensure that: - There is an appropriate mix and layout of uses, including community facilities within the village and there is adequate provision of community infrastructure - the layout secures opportunities to provide improved access and recreational use and promote biodiversity within a network of spaces.
+This will include the provision and location of Suitable Alternative Natural Green Space (SANGS). - good links to the wider footpath and cycle network are provided through the village.
+This should include pedestrian/cycle links to Moreton station

-good links to the wider footpath and cycle network are provided through the village.
-This should include pedestrian/cycle links to Moreton stationthe movement network - how different areas should be connected by routes and infrastructure needs (including community facilities) - how these will be met as key sites are brought forward in relation to the phased delivery of growth spaces, including links to the station and improved road access to Dorchester the design and layout relates positively to the surrounding area, enhances local character and does not have an adverse impact on the landscape setting of the village or scheduled monuments.important local buildings / landmarks - how these should be provided / safeguarded the development is appropriately phased community infrastructure

-- local character and how this will be enhanced.
-Existing hedgerows, trees and woodland within the development are retained where possible and provision for their future retention and management put in place

-- Sustainable drainage methods are implemented to manage surface water flooding issues and ensure flood risk is not exacerbated elsewhere
+- the design and layout relates positively to the surrounding area, enhances local character and does not have an adverse impact on the landscape setting of the village or scheduled monuments.
+Existing hedgerows, trees and woodland within the development are retained where possible and provision for their future retention and management put in place - Sustainable drainage methods are implemented to manage surface water flooding issues and ensure flood risk is not exacerbated elsewhere - the development is appropriately phased